-In this post I’ll share some ideas, from my perspective, of what makes a great leader.
+In this post and video I’ll share some ideas, from my perspective, of what makes a great leader.
 These are the ideas, or you could call them rules, by which I try to lead by.

 I hope they resonate with you.
 But before we dive into them, it makes sense to explore the difference between leadership and management.

 Be warned – super cute animals in this video, shot on location at a local rare-breeds centre.